parse-community/Parse-SDK-Flutter/README.md

 If you want ParseLiveList to listen for updates on only some sub-objects, use `listeningIncludes: const <String>[/*all the included sub-objects*/]` instead.
 Just as QueryBuilder, ParseLiveList supports nested sub-objects too.

-**NOTE:** Currently ParseLiveList wont update your sub-objects after your client reconnects to the web.

 **NOTE:** To use this features you have to enable [Live Queries](#live-queries) first.

 ## Users